michaelthorne/front-end-code-guide/README.md

 This guide assumes that [Sass](http://sass-lang.com) will be used as the preprocessor to compile your CSS.
 The majority of the rules in this guide also apply to vanilla CSS, unless otherwise stated.

-The following features are primarily used:
+The features in Sass that we use are:

 - Variables
 - Nesting